 Your guide to doing business in Hong Kong

-Hong Kong is a special administrative territory of the People’s Republic of China and is located on the southern coast of the mainland, bordered to the north by the city of Guangdong, and by the South China Sea on all other sides.
-Formerly a colony of the British Empire, Hong Kong was returned to China in 1997 but still maintains a separate political and economic system.
-Thanks to an investment-friendly climate, low levels of government intervention, and an attractive tax system, Hong Kong has become one of the world’s most important financial hubs, and the world’s seventh-largest trading entity, with high levels of personal income and a GDP of $320.9 billion in 2016.
-Following rapid industrialisation in the 20th century, the services sector has grown to dominate Hong Kong’s economy, accounting for almost 93% of the territory’s economic output.
-Major industries include financial services, professional and producer services, logistics, and tourism, while the creative industries, communications, medical and educational services have grown in importance in the 21st century.
-The connection between Hong Kong’s economic profile and its regional and global trade links make it an extremely attractive location for international business: in 2018, the World Bank ranked Hong Kong 5th on its Ease of Doing Business Survey.
+Hong Kong is a special administrative territory of the People’s Republic of China and is located on the southern coast of the Chinese mainland, bordered to the north by the Chinese city of Guangdong and on all other sides by the South China Sea.
+Formerly a colony of the British Empire, Hong Kong was returned to China in 1997 but maintains a separate political and economic system.
+Thanks to an investment-friendly climate, low levels of government intervention, and an attractive tax system, Hong Kong has become one of the world’s most prominent financial hubs and its seventh-largest trading entity.
+Hong Kong is a wealthy territory with high standards of healthcare and education, and high levels of personal income.
+Hong Kong industrialised rapidly in the 20th century with the services sector growing to dominate the economy, accounting for almost 93% of economic output.
+Important industries in Hong Kong include financial services, professional and producer services, logistics, and tourism, while the creative industries, communications, medical, and educational services also grew in prominence in the 21st century.
+Strong regional and global trade links make Hong Kong an extremely attractive location for international business: in 2019, Hong Kong’s GDP stood at around $372.9 billion and it was ranked 3 on the World Bank’s Ease of Doing Business Survey.

 Investors interested in Hong Kong should consider the following factors: